YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

   || No vehicles | 0.0000 |
   || Speed limit (60km/h) | 0.0000 |

  * Below are 2 signs that were not seen in the data sets for training.
-The top predictions below are mostly in the same category of signs with round shape and blue color.
+The top predictions below are mostly in the same category with round shape and blue color.

   | Unknown Signs | Top 5 Predictions |  probability	|
   |:-----------:|---------------|---------------------|